fydelio/ax-track/README.md

 TODO: Delete this and the text above, and describe your gem

+## Open questions
+* how do I know what type of sensors are available.

 ## Installation

 Add this line to your application's Gemfile: